Research Centers and Institutes

 Advanced Power Systems Research Center (APSRC)

-Purpose: The purpose of the Advanced Power System Research Center is to create a multidisciplinary organization that will foster large, collaborative, research efforts in the areas of clean, efficient, and sustainable Power Systems technologies.
+Advanced Power System Research Center is a multidisciplinary organization that will foster large, collaborative, research efforts in the areas of clean, efficient, and sustainable Power Systems technologies.
 This Center will develop both fundamental and applied knowledge that is required for the next generation of low-emission, high-efficiency vehicles.
-The Center will seek to bring together and coordinate a large number of Michigan Tech researchers already working in the area of I.C. engines, spray formation, combustion modeling, combustion and mixture controls, torque converters, alternative fuels (including ethanol, bio-diesel, and hydrogen), hybrid powertrains, fuel cells, and powertrain noise.
-The result will be an interdisciplinary Power Systems research organization that will be responsive to the economic needs of the State and the energy needs of the Nation.
+The Center will seek to bring together and coordinate a large number of Michigan Tech researchers already working in:

 Advanced Sustainable Iron and Steel Center (ASISC)